fims-tv/cloud-services/README.md

 * Terraform and available in PATH.
 See the [Terraform website](https://www.terraform.io/)
 * Java JRE or JDK 1.7 or higher to run gradlew build script
 * AWS account
-* An empty (non-conflicting) AWS environment for the zone you are deploying.

 ## Setup procedure
 1. Clone this repository to your local harddrive